tacklebox-webhooks/javascript/README.md

 ### Use the JavaScript library

-Once you install the JavaScript library for Tacklebox, you can start using like so:
+Once you install the JavaScript library for Tacklebox, you can start using it like so:

 ```javascript
 const Tacklebox = require('tacklebox-lib');